In This Article

 - Speaking of which, double check that all your spices/seasonings are fresh and haven’t lost their zing.

 - Be sure the oven is well preheated to 400F when ready to cook.
-Use the preheat time to let your chicken come to room temp.
+Use the preheat time to let your chicken come close to room temperature.
 Better results will happen if your chicken isn’t super cold.
 Roast the chicken in a single layer for even browning.

 - Slice just-cooked chicken as thinly as you can, arrange slices in a single layer on sheet pan, and broil to perfection.

-Note: Using the grill or skillet for cooking chicken is always an option, but oven-roasting is by far the easiest and I’m into easy.Print
+Note: Using the grill or skillet for cooking chicken is always an option, but oven-roasting is by far the easiest.

 - 1 TB extra virgin olive oil

-- In a large bowl, whisk together all the spices to combine well.
+- Combine Spices: In a large bowl, whisk together all the spices to combine well.
 Add 2 TB olive oil and mix into a paste.
 Set aside.

-- Thoroughly towel-dry the boneless, skinless chicken thighs.
+- Dry and Marinade Chicken: Thoroughly towel-dry the boneless, skinless chicken thighs.
 Slice each thigh into quarters, and coat with 1 TB olive oil.
 Add chicken into the bowl with marinade.
 Use tongs or clean hands to thoroughly coat all pieces of chicken evenly, on all sides.
 Cover tightly with cling wrap and chill overnight (at least 3-4 hours.)

-- Place chicken pieces in a single layer on a large, foil-lined baking sheet.
+- Preheat and Cook: Let chicken come to room temp as you preheat oven to 400F, with rack on upper middle position.
+Once oven is heated, place chicken pieces in a single layer on a large, foil-lined baking sheet.
 Take care not to overlap or overcrowd the pieces.
 Roast 15 min or until just cooked.

-- Let chicken cool enough to handle.
+- Slice and Broil: Let chicken cool enough to handle.
 Slice all chicken into thin slices.
 Place back onto the baking sheet in an even layer.
 Broil on high for 7-10 minutes or until edges are nicely browned.
 Serve immediately with pita bread, basmati rice, or hummus.